Complex semisimple quantum groups and representation theory: Quantized universal enveloping algebras

 Using Proposition \ref{uqgtriangular} one checks that $ M(\lambda) $ is free as a $ U_q(\mathfrak{n}_-) $-module.
 More specifically, the natural map $ U_q(\mathfrak{n}_-) \rightarrow M(\lambda) $ given by $Y \mapsto Y\cdot v_\lambda$ sends $ U_q(\mathfrak{n}_-)_\mu $ bijectively on to $ M(\lambda)_{\lambda - \mu} $.

 As in the classical case, the Verma module $ M(\lambda) $ contains a unique maximal submodule.

-\begin{lemma} The Verma module $ M(\lambda) $ contains a unique maximal proper submodule $ I(\lambda) $, namely the linear span of all submodules not containing the highest weight vector $ v_\lambda $. \end{lemma} \begin{proof} Since every submodule $ U $ of $ M(\lambda) $ is a weight module, it is a proper submodule iff it does not contain the highest weight vector.
+\begin{lemma} The Verma module $ M(\lambda) $ contains a unique maximal proper submodule $ I(\lambda) $, \nomenclature{$I_\lambda$}{maximal proper submodule of the Verma module $M(\lambda)$} namely the linear span of all submodules not containing the highest weight vector $ v_\lambda $. \end{lemma} \begin{proof} Since every submodule $ U $ of $ M(\lambda) $ is a weight module, it is a proper submodule iff it does not contain the highest weight vector.
 That is, $ U $ is contained in the sum of all weight spaces different from $ M(\lambda)_{\lambda} $.
 In particular, the sum $ I(\lambda) $ of all proper submodules does not contain $ v_\lambda $, which means that $ I(\lambda) $ is the unique maximal proper submodule of $ M(\lambda) $. \end{proof}

 The resulting simple quotient module $ M(\lambda)/I(\lambda) $ will be denoted $ V(\lambda) $.
 It is again a weight module, and all its weight spaces are finite dimensional.
 We may therefore form the restricted dual $ V(\lambda)^\vee $ of $ V(\lambda) $.
 Note that $ V(\lambda)^\vee $ is simple for any $ \lambda \in \mathfrak{h}_q^* $ because $ V(\lambda)^{\vee \vee} \cong V(\lambda) $ is simple.
 Since $ V(\lambda)^\vee $ is again a highest weight module of highest weight $ \lambda $ we conclude $ V(\lambda)^\vee \cong V(\lambda) $.